Algae Basics & Understanding Algae-101

 4. Good bacteria is your friend!
 If you are using a UV Sterilizer, you may be one of those types of people that need instant gratification and don’t want to wait for the natural solution to start the clarity process.
 I have always felt that a pond is a pond, and a swimming pool is a swimming pool.
 Many pond keepers get the two confused and want their pond to be as debris-free and crystal clear as their chlorinated pool.
 Having debris on the bottom of your pond is acceptable; after all, it is a pond.
 Your pool is different.
 We entertain at our pool, we swim in it, but our kid’s or even some adults may pee in your pool and this is why we use chemicals like Chlorine to kill germs or bad bacteria.
 But again, your pool does not have fish or ornamental plants growing in it, so you need to be educated on what you are dealing with when you are trying to get your pond clear.
 My point here, is that a more natural solution will payoff in time.
 The UV Sterilizer may seem like the quick fix you need, but it is actually setting you back from beneficial bacterial growth, as it zaps away all of the good bacteria that you are in need of growing in the first place.
 The use of bacteria for ponds is not a new concept, your pond or aquarium has been trying to utilize this method since the first drop of water was added, what stopped it from succeeding is man’s interference.
 Let’s begin with why bacteria work so well:

-Visualize algae as a simple cell absorbing nutrients that are available thru contact.
+Visualize algae as a single cell organisms (diatoms) absorbing nutrients that are available thru contact.
 Bacteria presents an entirely different picture, imagine a muscle bound, shark toothed, voraciously hungry single cell bacteria with a propulsion system that allows it to move about the water column consuming all the nutrients that algae needs to thrive.
 Let’s also keep in mind that these bacteria’s clean waste, consume nutrients and double in population every twenty minutes or so as long as food is available.
 The bacteria at the end of the life cycle become three elements: Water, Carbon Dioxide and Protein Mass which provide the finest fish food supplement available at any price.

 5. Substrates, Gravel, Rock Base: A great way to maintain beneficial bacteria and help control algae is to have a good base substrate in the bottom of your waterway.
 In a pond, you may want to use a nice layer of rocks (river rocks/gravel/etc) to allow this bed of healthy bacteria to develop, or in an aquarium, a nice 3” or more layer (nothing less) of gravel or sand.